nleaf/nleaf.github.io/_resources/2016-01-21-softlink-case-study.md

       increase storage and bandwidth, and introduce additional application services relying on the scalability and guaranteed uptime of Expedient's products and services.
-  - align-left: true
-    icon: "/uploads/EXP_Scenario.svg"
-    background: "/uploads/ph_hurricane.jpg"
-    headline: The Scenario
-    description: For Softlinx, value was important.
-The company needed a full-service provider that offered solid solutions with guaranteed performance but without breaking the bank.
-  - align-left: false
-    icon: "/uploads/EXP_RiskMitigation.svg"
-    background: "/uploads/ph_hurricane.jpg"
-    headline: The Challenge
-    description: With the majority of Softlinx customers being in the healthcare or financial industries, the company has to be compliant to HIPAA and PCI-DSS.
-      Finding a provider that was ready and able to complement Softlinx's efforts to complete successful audit reports pursuant to regulations was necessary.
 - template: recent-posts
   block: recentposts
 - template: newsletter